Belize is known as the jewel in the heart of the Caribbean basin.

 Belize has a warm climate, friendly people, endless leisure activities, and low costs.
 It could be your happy place if you’re looking for a tropical country to enjoy a peaceful lifestyle.

-What we would recommend is to try staying in Belize for a few months to understand if what Belize offers is exactly what you’re looking for.
+What we would recommend is to try staying in Belize for few months to understand if what Belize offers is exactly what you’re looking for.

 Is Belize Safe for Foreigners?